Washington Cemetery: Historic Texas Cemetery in Houston

 Also buried here are more than 300 veterans of nine wars, from the Black Hawk War of 1832 to Vietnam, including more than 135 Confederate and Union veterans.
 Sarah Emma Evelyn (Edmonds) Seelye, aka Franklin Thompson, is noted for writing a book about her service as a man in the Federal Army, 1861-63.

 After the last charter expired in 1947, the superintendent’s widow and her housekeeper tried to maintain the cemetery, but they did not have the resources needed.
-By the 1970s, it was badly overgrown.
+By the 1970s, it was severely overgrown.
 Concerned Citizens for Washington Cemetery Care (CCWCC) was founded in 1977, cleared away the jungle-like growth, and cared for the cemetery over the next 22 years.
 In 1997, CCWCC became the first group in Texas legally granted the authority to “restore, operate, and maintain a historic cemetery” under a 1995 Texas law; that authority was transferred to adjacent Glenwood Cemetery in 1999.

 Historic Texas Cemetery – 2012